simonmichael/hledger/doc/SPEC-lots.md

 ## Inferring cost basis from transacted cost

-In postings with a positive amount, involving a lotful commodity or account, which have a transacted cost annotation but no cost basis annotation, we infer a cost basis from the transacted cost.
+In postings with a positive amount, involving a lotful commodity or account, which have a transacted cost but no explicit cost basis annotation, we infer a cost basis from the transacted cost.

 (journalInferPostingsCostBasis)